RL2-API/RL2.API/PLAYER-SETUP.md

-# Two ways
+# Three ways
-There are two ways of obtaining the modified Assembly-CSharp.dll file.
+There are three ways of obtaining the modified Assembly-CSharp.dll file.

 ## 1. Come to the CDG Discord server
 ... and ping me in the `#rl2-modding` channel.

+## 2. Download the latest release

-## 2. Selfsufficient
+## 3. Selfsufficient
 For this you will need
 - Python 3.10 or newer, and on your system PATH
 - .NET Framework 4.0